pabloripoll/localadmin/README.md

 [may 03 22:53] [active] apitest.localhost.conf
 [ene 11 2022X] [record] example.localhost.conf
 ```
-Where `[record]` status is for domains that seved only on `site-available` but not on `site-enabled` directory.
+Where `[record]` status is for domains that are listed on `site-available` but not on `site-enabled` directory.
 Thus, they cannot be visited by browsers.

 Also there's a command to list both directories with their respective names `available` and `enabled`
 ```